Nicolas Maduro says the election was fair and constitutional

 The opposition candidate lost to Chavez in October’s presidential vote, but he came within 10 percentage points of the longtime leader.
 It was a significant gap, but the closest any opposition candidate ever came to defeating Chavez during his rule.

-More than 18.9 million Venezuelans are registered to vote in the presidential election.
+More than 78% of the 18.9 million Venezuelans registered voted in Sunday’s presidential election, Lucena said.

 In Venezuela, elections officials said Sunday evening that the day had proceeded smoothly without major incidents.

-As polls were closing on Sunday evening, Twitter accounts for Maduro and his party were apparently hacked with posts denouncing “electoral fraud.”
-A group calling itself Lulz Security Peru claimed responsibility, while officials from Maduro’s campaign criticized what they said were “dirty tactics,” blaming right-wing political opponents for the hacking.
+As polls were closing Sunday, Twitter accounts for Maduro and his party were apparently hacked with posts denouncing “electoral fraud.”
+A group calling itself Lulz Security Peru claimed responsibility, while officials from Maduro’s campaign criticized what they said were “dirty tactics.”
+They blamed right-wing political opponents for the hacking.